 There is a growing focus on avoiding hospital readmissions to decrease costs and improve health outcomes and patient satisfaction.
-Approximately one in five elderly patients discharged from the hospital are readmitted within 30 days and many of these readmissions are avoidable (Boutwell, 2009).
+Approximately 17% of elderly patients discharged from the hospital are readmitted within 30 days and many of these readmissions are avoidable (Barrett et al, 2015).
 There is a growing emphasis on providing patients with discharge instructions to improve health outcomes.
 In fact, the US government started penalizing hospitals in 2012 for avoidable readmissions (Centers for Medicare & Medicaid Services, n.d.).
 Disparities between and among hospitals continue around this quality measure.

 Tutorial: Using the Data

-Hospital Compare - Readmissions and Death Measures (data released October 19, 2016)
+Hospital Compare - Complications and Deaths (data released January 26, 2018)

 Defining the Columns

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 State: The abbreviated name of the state where the hospital is located.

 County: The name of the county where the hospital is located.
 County names are listed as provided on the US Census Bureau's list of 2010 FIPS Codes for Counties and County Equivalent Entities.

 Patient Given Information about Recovery: The calculated rate of patients that reported on the HCAHPS patient surveys that they did receive information about what to do during their recovery at home.
 A higher score is desired as this indicates a high proportion of patients that were provided with information.
 The reporting period for this measure is April 1, 2016 through March 31, 2017.

 Health Outcome Measure: The name of the major complications and death measures.
 The measures include mortality and readmission rates for acute myocardial infarction, coronary artery bypass grafting, chronic obstructive pulmonary disease, stroke, heart failure, pneumonia and hip/knee replacement.